Last updated on March 6, 2026.

 Transcript Evaluation and Instructions

-Unofficial copies of all transcripts (undergraduate/dental/graduate) must be uploaded in PASS.
-International graduates must submit evaluations of their transcripts by WES or an equivalent agency.
-Official copies of transcripts and degrees/diplomas.
+Unofficial copies of ALL transcripts must be uploaded in PASS portal.
+International DENTAL graduates must submit evaluations of their transcripits either by WES or ECE.
+Official copies of transcripts and degrees are required before matriculation.

 TOEFL Requirement Instructions

-Graduates of an international school must submit the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) scores.
+Graduates of international dental schools must submit the Test of English as a Foreign Language (TOEFL) OR the International English Language Testing System (IELTS) scores.
+For minimum requirements, please see the program website.

 International Student Eligibility